Classic English macaroons: chewy, intensely almondy and with natural cracks and holes along the surface. Rustic but sublime!

 No excuses, no apologies – just seriously chocolately shortbreads!
 Continue reading ““Death by Chocolate” biscuits”

-Homemade Snickers chocolates!
+Homemade Snickers chocolates

 Chocolate, orange & ginger pots